Home

 What are the Different Types of Dividends?

-After understanding the dividend meaning let’s now understand the various types of dividends in financial management.
+After understanding the dividend meaning, let’s now understand the various types of dividends in financial management.

 1. Cash Dividend

 Cash dividend is the most common form of dividend.
-Here the company gives profit to the shareholders in the form of cash.
+Here, the company gives profit to the shareholders in the form of cash.
 It is paid on a per-share basis.
 This means that the more shares you own, the higher your dividend payout.
-For instance, if the XYZ company declares a cash dividend of ₹15 per share and an investor owns 200 shares, then an investor will receive a cash payment of ₹15*200 = ₹3,000.
+For instance, if the XYZ company declares a cash dividend of ₹15 per share and an investor owns 200 shares, then the investor will receive a cash payment of ₹15*200 = ₹3,000.

 2. Stock Dividend

-Under stock dividends, instead of paying cash companies will pay out additional shares to the shareholders.
+Under stock dividends, instead of paying cash, companies will pay out additional shares to the shareholders.
 For example, if the XYZ firm declares a 20% stock dividend and an investor owns 200 shares, then they would get 40 extra shares or 20% of 200 shares as a stock dividend.
 The total number of shares that the investor would possess would rise to 240.
 The value of each share may be decreased proportionally by taking into account the new shares issued.

 3. Property Dividend